Chlorinated vs. Non-Chlorinated Brake Cleaner: Which One Is Better?

 As a car or garage owner, you should always have a cleaner with you.
-They help in the maintenance of several car parts, leaving them in excellent shape.
+They help maintain several car parts, keeping them in excellent condition.
 The brake cleaner is a good example of such a utility, also known as a parts cleaner.
-It is very versatile, and you can use it on several parts.
+It is very versatile and can be used on several parts.
 This piece will take an in-depth look at this cleanser, introducing you to the chlorinated vs. non-chlorinated brake cleaner discussion.

 The name brake cleaner comes from its prominent use in cleaning brake disks.
-You also use it to clean the engine compartment, essential in preventing engine problems.
-This cleaner leaves no residue, a reason behind its extensive use.
+You also use it to clean the engine compartment, which is essential for preventing engine problems.
+This cleaner leaves no residue, which is why it is widely used.

-Let us go back to the main subject and see the differences between chlorinated and non-chlorinated brake cleaners.
+Let us return to the main subject and examine the differences between chlorinated and non-chlorinated brake cleaners.

 Chlorinated Vs. Non-Chlorinated